 Effective November 5, a new Executive Order requires people in Maine to wear face coverings in public settings, regardless of the ability to maintain physical distance

 Masks should now be worn in outdoor spaces, including but not limited to playgrounds, parking lots, sidewalks, athletic and sports venues, and other areas such as lines for takeout service where the public typically gathers in a smaller area — in addition to indoor spaces.

 Indoor gatherings will return to a maximum of 50 people, regardless of capacity.
 The gathering limit on outdoor activities remains at 100 people under existing guidelines, with physical distancing and the use of face coverings.
 Occupancy limits for retail establishments will remain at 5 people per 1,000 square feet of shopping space.

 Use our website to find accommodations in Greater Portland and throughout the state of Maine.
 Be sure to contact the businesses listed on this site for availability.

-Outdoor dining and retail operations has been extended through January 4, 2021.
+Outdoor dining and retail operations has been extended through winter.
 To read more about this program, click here.